 Use “rise” or “increase” when referring to pay, prices, etc. "Hike" is jargon.

-Do not use this inadequate word because it risks making a value judgment.
+Do not use this inadequate word because it risks making a value judgement.
 Who said what and where and when?

 As a noun or adjective refers to those whose ethnic origin is in a Spanish-speaking country.
 Be more specific where possible, such as Colombian or Mexican.
 Note that people from Portuguese-speaking countries are not Hispanic.
 See race.